 Get back into writing and develop a productive writing habit in this intimate, inspiring, and highly interactive 6-week course.

-It has been an unusual year.
+2020 was an unusual year.
 If your plans to write fell by the wayside, you're not alone.
-The Fall Writing Reboot is designed to help you start writing again.
-In this six-week course, you'll set clear and manageable goals, develop a writing habit, get one-one-one feedback on your writing, and be part of a passionate community of writers.
+The Winter Writing Reboot is designed to help you start writing again.
+In this six-week course, you'll set clear and manageable goals, develop a writing habit, get one-one-one professional feedback on your writing, and be part of a passionate community of writers.

 Every week, you'll receive: